browserengineering/book/book/animations.md

 many surfaces, and draw can be slow if surfaces are deeply nested.
 On a CPU, the upload step and compile steps aren't necessary, and more memory is available for raster and draw.
-Of course, many optimizations are available for both GPU and CPU, so choosing the best way to raster and draw a given page can be quite complex.
+Of course, many optimizations are available for both GPUs and CPUs, so choosing the best way to raster and draw a given page can be quite complex.

 [gpu]: https://en.wikipedia.org/wiki/Graphics_processing_unit